microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 - **prompt**, is the text prompt that is used to generate the image.
 In this case, we're using the prompt "Bunny on horse, holding a lollipop, on a foggy meadow where it grows daffodils".
 - **size**, is the size of the image that is generated.
 In this case, we're generating an image that is 1024x1024 pixels.
 - **n**, is the number of images that are generated.
 In this case, we're generating two images.
 - **temperature**, is a parameter that controls the randomness of the output of a Generative AI model.
-The temperature is value between 0 and 1 where 0 means that the output is deterministic and 1 means that the output is random.
+The temperature is a value between 0 and 1 where 0 means that the output is deterministic and 1 means that the output is random.
 The default value is 0.7.

-There's more things you can do with images that we will cover in the next section.
+There are more things you can do with images that we will cover in the next section.

 ## Additional capabilities of image generation

-You've seen so far how we were able to generate an image using a few lines on Python.
-However, there's more things you can do with images.
+You've seen so far how we were able to generate an image using a few lines in Python.
+However, there are more things you can do with images.

 You can also do the following:

 - **Perform edits**.
-By providing an existing image a mask and prompt, you can alter an image.
+By providing an existing image a mask and a prompt, you can alter an image.
 For example, you can add something to a portion of an image.
 Imagine our bunny image, you can add a hat to the bunny.
 How you would do that is by providing the image, a mask (identifying the part of the area for the change) and a text prompt to say what should be done.

     ```python
     response = openai.Image.create_edit(